catseye/SixtyPical/doc/SixtyPical.md

 *   It is illegal if src OR dest is uninitialized.

-Affects n, z, and c flags, requiring that they be in the WRITES lists, and initializing them afterwards.
+Affects n, z, and c flags, requiring that they be in the WRITES, and initializing them afterwards.

 ### and, or, xor ###